yebo7in/WeatherApp/README.md

 - **App.js**: The main component where state management and API calls are handled.
 It coordinates data fetching, state updates, and passes down props to child components.
 # What's left
 ## Bug
-There is a bug when user trying to toggle between C° and F°, in the console.log, it shows that user fetched twice the data which will cause the unit transform into a wrong result, I'm still working on it.
+- There is a bug when user trying to toggle between C° and F°, in the console.log, it shows that user fetched twice the data which will cause the unit transform into a wrong result, I'm still working on it.
+- I added effect into the background, but not working properly.